lowRISC/opentitan/hw/ip/lc_ctrl/doc/registers.md

 Zero is an invalid value.

 ## DEVICE_ID
-This is the 256bit DEVICE_ID value that is stored in the HW_CFG partition in OTP.
+This is the 256bit DEVICE_ID value that is stored in the HW_CFG0 partition in OTP.
-If this register reads all-one, the HW_CFG partition has not been initialized yet or is in error state.
+If this register reads all-one, the HW_CFG0 partition has not been initialized yet or is in error state.
 If this register reads all-zero, this is indicative that the value has not been programmed to OTP yet.
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`